shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w2_neural_network_training/05_multiclass_classification/readme.md

 - There's an alternative method to formulate the loss function for softmax.
 This method helps **reduce round-off errors**, resulting in more precise calculations in TensorFlow.

-- First explanation using logistic regression:
+- Explanation using logistic regression:

   - Tell TensorFlow to compute 'a' as an **intermediate** term (This is also a model's final output).
 Then, compute the loss using **precalculated** 'a'.
 This is like (1 + 1/10000) - (1 - 1/10000), where (1 + 1/10000) and (1 - 1/10000) are intermediate terms.